-Around 40 percent of multiples need some extra help in hospital after the birth.
+Around 40 percent of babies need some extra help in hospital after the birth.
 This is known as ‘special’ or ‘neonatal’ care.Login or Register with Twins Trust to hear triplet mum Anna talk about her experience of neonatal care and share her top tips for parents.

 The Special Care Baby Unit (SCBU) is staffed by paediatricians, specially trained nurses and midwives.
 If babies need more intensive care, they may go to the Neonatal Intensive Care Unit (NICU).
 Keep in contact with your babies, visiting them as soon as possible after the birth, even if you have to do this from your bed or a wheelchair.
 Try to help in their care as far as you can; nurses will be able to show you what to do.